Friday, July 15, 2011

 This is another statistical category where the NL kicks the AL's butt.
 Despite what I said up top about Palmer and Seaver, ERA lists tended to be pretty random back then.
-Blyleven was a regular and so was Ryan for a couple years but the rest of these guys were not normally visitors to the top ten.
-There are a couple Yankees which seems to belie what I said on an earlier post about their pitching back then, but after Doc and Mel there was nothing in the rotation.
+Bert Blyleven was a regular and so was Nolan Ryan for a couple years but the rest of these guys were not normally visitors to the top ten.
+There are a couple Yankees which seems to belie what I said on an earlier post about their pitching back then, but after Doc Medich and Mel Stottlemyre there was nothing in the rotation.
 A bunch of the 20-win guys are here and check out number ten.
 Terry Forster, a reliever, makes the list.
 It's been a long time since something like that happened.

 The NL swamped the AL in homers and ERA by its leaders.
 That's a pretty weird double.
 These are some numbers as we don't get anything close to 3.00 on the list.
 Seaver beats Don Sutton by almost half a run.
 Again a reliever makes the list with Mike Marshall at number four.
 Outside of Steve Renko and Wayne Twitchell, these guys would be on this list multiple times, even Dave Roberts who had a stunning ERA for the Padres in '71.
 There are two Dodgers and a Dodger-to-be which sets the table for the '74 pennant winner.
 And two Expos and two Mets; the NL champs finally get some major representation.